NoClueBruh/wisp-project/README.md

 ### Enums
 Enums are very straight forward to use.

-They work like C enums, so now runtime overhead, just ints!
+They work like C enums, so there is no runtime overhead, they are just ints!
 ```
 // enums need a typedef to be defined!
 typedef enum (